01 · One inbox

-Every account you own, every address you answer to, gathered in one place.
+Every account you own, every address you answer to, in a single client.

 At a glance

-Every account you own, every address you answer to, gathered in one place.
+Every account you own, every address you answer to, in a single client.

-Mail lives locally on your device, protected by your OS's disk encryption, searchable in milliseconds.
+Mail lives in local SQLite, encrypted by your OS, searchable in milliseconds.
 The relay never reads a word.

 Many lives, many addresses

 A day job.
 A side project.
-An alma mater that still emails.
+An alma mater that still writes.
 A nonprofit board, a personal address, a newsletter you half-meant to start.
-Each address arrived with its own app.
-Epistles gathers Gmail, Microsoft 365, Fastmail, ProtonMail, and every IMAP account you keep into one place.
+Each address arrived with its own app, its own password, its own dock icon.
+Epistles gathers Gmail, Microsoft 365, Fastmail, iCloud, ProtonMail, and any IMAP account into a single client.

 Why Epistles